Del Rubio triplets: Biography

 Their stage name comes from the color they dyed their hair; the word "rubio" means "blonde" in Spanish.
 The girls never got married or had children because they didn't want to break up their act.
 They came up with their stage name The Del Rubio Triplets after their mother died from a stroke in 1965.
 The triplets were Christians.

 They first achieved fame in the U.S. in the 1950s, when they were popular night club performers, appearing often on television, including several Bob Hope programs on NBC.
 They appeared on Good Morning America and Late Night with David Letterman.

 Grammy-winning songwriter Allee Willis is credited with re-discovering the Del Rubio Triplets in 1985 and presenting them at her parties where they garnered much notable attention.
 Their biggest hits were cover versions of "Whip It" by Devo, "Neutron Dance" by The Pointer Sisters, "Ding-Dong!
 The Witch Is Dead" from The Wizard of Oz, "Walk Like an Egyptian" by The Bangles, "These Boots Are Made for Walkin'" by Nancy Sinatra, and "Hey Jude" by The Beatles.
 They released three albums Three Gals Three Guitars, Whip It, and Jingle Bells: Christmas with the Del Rubio Triplets.
 In 1999 they released their compilation album Del Rubio Triplets Anthology three years after Eadie died.

-They made various television appearances such as Married... with Children, Full House, Mother Goose Rock 'n' Rhyme, The Golden Girls, Night Court, Hangin' With Mr. Cooper, New Monkees, Square One TV, Ellen, and Pee-wee's Playhouse wearing bouffant hairdos and gaudy blue eye shadow.
+They made various television appearances such as Married... with Children playing Peg Bundys cousins, Full House, Mother Goose Rock 'n' Rhyme, The Golden Girls, Night Court, Hangin' With Mr. Cooper, New Monkees, Videolog with Huell Howser on KCET, Square One TV, Ellen, and Pee-wee's Playhouse wearing bouffant hairdos and gaudy blue eye shadow.
 They often appeared scantily clad (usually showing off their legs) despite the fact that they were in their 60s at the time.
 They often are remembered for their contribution of "Winter Wonderland" to the Pee-wee's Playhouse Christmas Special that originally aired in 1988.
 They briefly appeared in the movie Americathon, playing "America the Beautiful" behind several posing bodybuilders.
 They also appeared in Sliders, season 1 episode 8, "The King Is Back" as themselves, performing "Whip It".
 In the late 1980s, they were featured in a McDonald's fast food advertisement.

 The three performed until Eadie was diagnosed with cancer in 1996; she died that year at Torrance Memorial Medical Center in Torrance, California.
 After Eadie's death, Elena and Milly never performed again, but lived together until Elena died of cancer in 2001.
 Milly died from pneumonia on July 21, 2011.
-All triplets are interred in a family plot at Holy Cross Cemetery in Culver City, California next to their father.
+All three triplets are interred in a family plot at Holy Cross Cemetery in Culver City, California next to their father.